Human papillomavirus

 -

-History of or current other sexually transmitted infections (STIs)
+History of other sexually transmitted infections or current STIs

 List of PCR studies